fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <b>What Does linearly separable data mean</b><br />

-This means that there must exists a hyperplane which seperates the data points in way making all the points belonging positive class lie on one side of hyperplane and the data points belonging to negative class lie on the other side.
+This means that there must exists a hyperplane which separates the data points in way making all the points belonging positive class lie on one side of hyperplane and the data points belonging to negative class lie on the other side.

 </li>